dichlorodiphen/chat-app/README.md

 * A good portion of the code is ugly -- sorry, again, ran out of time so no time to polish.
 * Where are the tests??? -- see above.
 * Definitely more to write here, but I need to record the demo now.
+* OH!
+Also the first message in the websocket is used for authentication.
+Right now it just sends a predefined string, but it would take little effort to make it send a JWT token that is then verified by the server.
+* Also vote counts don't refresh dynamically -- only on page refresh.
+This can be fixed by streaming vote updates through the websocket connection.

 ## Running!